ibm-cloud-docs/hlf-support/howto/console-deploy-ocp-rhm-fw.md

     console:
       class: ''
       size: 5Gi
-  serviceAccountName: ibm-blockchain
+  serviceAccountName: ibm-hlfsupport
   version: 1.0.0
 ```
 {: codeblock}

-- Accept the IBM Blockchain Platform license by replacing `<ACCEPT>` with the text `true`.
+- Accept the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric license by replacing `<ACCEPT>` with the text `true`.
 - Replace `<EMAIL>` with the email address that you want to use for the console administrator.
 - Replace `<PASSWORD>` with the password of your choice.
 This password becomes the default password for the console administrator but they are required to change it the first time they log in.
 - Replace `<DOMAIN>` with the name of your cluster domain.
 You can find this value from your OpenShift web console URL.
 Examine the URL for the current page.
-It is similar to: `https://console-openshift-console.pa-0803-ocp43-0defdaa0c51bd4a2dcb024eab4bf04a1-0000.us-south.containers.appdomain.cloud/k8s/ns/pa0804/clusterserviceversions/ibm-blockchain.v1.0.0/ibp.com~v1beta1~IBPConsole/~new`.
-The value of the domain then would be `pa-0803-ocp43-0defdaa0c51bd4a2dcb024eab4bf04a1-0000.us-south.containers.appdomain.cloud`, after you remove `console-openshift-console` and `/k8s/ns/pa0804/clusterserviceversions/ibm-blockchain.v1.0.0/ibp.com~v1beta1~IBPConsole/~new`.
+It is similar to: `https://console-openshift-console.pa-0803-ocp43-0defdaa0c51bd4a2dcb024eab4bf04a1-0000.us-south.containers.appdomain.cloud/k8s/ns/pa0804/clusterserviceversions/ibm-hlfsupport.v1.0.0/ibp.com~v1beta1~IBPConsole/~new`.
+The value of the domain then would be `pa-0803-ocp43-0defdaa0c51bd4a2dcb024eab4bf04a1-0000.us-south.containers.appdomain.cloud`, after you remove `console-openshift-console` and `/k8s/ns/pa0804/clusterserviceversions/ibm-hlfsupport.v1.0.0/ibp.com~v1beta1~IBPConsole/~new`.

 You also need to make additional edits to the file depending on your choices in the deployment process.
 For example, if you created a new storage class for your network, provide the storage class that you created to the `class:` field.